desech/studio-material-design/README.md

 npm run build
 ```

-The npm package for icons is unmaintained
+The npm package for icons is unmaintained so we need to use the github repository instead

 ## Included npm packages